HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 - Integrate with other apps available in Make.com
 - Set up notifications for high-value orders or specific conditions

-While we have used Make.com in this guide, you can apply similar principles with other automation platforms like Zapier, or n8n.
+While we have used Make.com in this guide, you can apply similar principles with other automation platforms like Zapier or n8n.

 Happy automating!